 On the other hand, off-page SEO refers to the activities that create brand awareness through actions taken outside of a website that will affect search engine results pages (SERPs).
 Off-page SEO encompasses all external content marketing efforts (such as guest posts or contributing to legal publications), generating backlinks to your website from external sources, gaining brand mentions, and even online reviews.

-For law firm SEO specifically, off-page SEO should be an ongoing exercise such as having an active social media presence with user-relevant content (e.g., educational videos on legal processes) or even guest blogging in partnership with industry-related peers and publications.
+For law firm SEO specifically, off-page SEO should be an ongoing exercise such as having an active social media presence with user-relevant content (e.g., educational videos on legal processes that are optimized to rank on YouTube) or even guest blogging in partnership with industry-related peers and publications.

 Local SEO Influences a Law Firm’s Google Ranking